Secrets of Indochina

 Day 15

 Early this morning there is the chance to practice Tai Chi skills on the sundeck whilst the sun rises over the bay.
 A buffet breakfast is served as the Bhaya continues cruising through Halong Bay, allowing guests a last chance to enjoy the spectacular views of this unique seascape.
-At approximately 11am the Bhaya returns to shore, and after disembarking you will transfer by road back to Hanoi and then transfer to the airport for evening departure flight.
+At approximately 11am the cruise returns to shore, and after disembarking you will transfer by road back to Hanoi and the airport for onward travel to your next destination.

 Meals & Inclusions